MileHacker Logo

 Bolzano is generally very safe, with a low crime rate.
 Petty crime like pickpocketing can occur in crowded tourist areas.

-City center is well-lit and active into the evening.
+City center is well-lit and active later in the day.

 No specific neighborhoods are known to be unsafe.